Connic

 Auto-Discovery by Agent Name

 Create a file in middleware/ with the same name as your agent.
-For example, middleware/assistant.py applies to agents/assistant.yaml.
+For example, middleware/assistant.py applies to the agent whose YAML has name: assistant, even if that YAML lives in a nested folder under agents/.
 No configuration needed!

 Execution Flow